Time and the Art of Living, Robert Grudin, selected passages (2002, Harper and Rowe)

-The many humans teaching me deep ecology include John Seed, Arne Naess, Starhawk, Choegyal Rinpoche, David Abrams, Judi Bari, Paul Winter, Julia Butterfly Hill, Paul Shepard, Denise Levertov, Robinson Jeffers, Dolores La Chapelle, Rainer Maria Rilke, Chief Seattle, Francis of Assisi, and Gautama the Buddha.
+The many humans teaching me deep ecology include John Seed, Arne Naess, Starhawk, Choegyal Rinpoche, David Abram, Judi Bari, Paul Winter, Julia Butterfly Hill, Paul Shepard, Denise Levertov, Robinson Jeffers, Dolores La Chapelle, Rainer Maria Rilke, Chief Seattle, Francis of Assisi, and Gautama the Buddha.

 You live inside us, beings of the future.

 In the spiral ribbons of our cells, you are here.
 In our rage for the burning forests, the poisoned fields, the oil-drowned seals, you are here.
 You beat in our hearts through late-night meetings.
 You accompany us to clear-cuts and toxic dumps and the halls of the lawmakers.
 It is you who drive our dogged labors to save what is left.